|

 Initial customer deliveries of the new 9831A desktop computer, priced at

-$7200, were scheduled to being in March.
+$7200, were scheduled to begin in March.

 | |